10 Best Day Trips From Milan, Italy - Updated 2023

 From Milan: Bernina and St. Moritz Day Tour by Scenic Train

-If you want to see more UNESCO World Heritage Sites, head to Rome from Milan.
+If you want to see more UNESCO World Heritage Sites, Rome makes for an excellent day tour from Milan.
 The journey is long – at least six to seven hours, but there will be 55 cultural and historical destinations awaiting your close inspection.
 Rome, the Eternal City, was founded in 753 BC and it is legendary and formidable.
 It is home to the Colosseum, the Pantheon, Vatican City, the Spanish Steps, and Trevi Fountain.
 The list of significant places goes on.

 A day trip will not be enough to cover all the historical and cultural landmarks that set Rome apart.
 But since you have to start somewhere, choose from the UNESCO register for key places to visit during the hours you can spare.